maubanel/GMS2-Platformer/jumping-ceiling/README.md

 ##### `Step 8.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 The top feelers will be a bit further apart from the feet.
 The ears are sticking up so we will use the middle of the ear as the point for checking for ceiling.
 This is +-12 pixels from the center.
+We are only making the player 96 pixels high so the ears will clip behind the platforms.

 ![illustration of top feelers](images/topFeelers.png)